mola-T/timp/README.md

 Oh yeah, another function.
 This is not something new.
 You have many experiences using `(require 'package)`.
 This is exactly the same thing.
 Remember I told you before threads are actually separate process.
 So `load-path` in child threads are not well prepared.
-This function manage to provide the `load-path` as well as `require` a package in the child thread.
+This function manages the `load-path` as well as `require` a package in the child thread.

 When you come to the dark, let me introduce to you three more functions.